 "An artist shoots in the dark, not knowing whether he hits or what he hits." - Gustav Mahler

 "That man was very wise." - Pandit Jasraj, responding to Mahler's quote

 Raga Puriya Dhanashri is the musical personification of India.
 Remote and inaccessible to the uninitiated, it showers worlds of sublime meaning upon the devotee.
 The difficulty newcomers have listening to Puriya Dhanashri stems from its unusual combination of swaras, plus an elusive rasa.
 For myself, it took at least five years after first encountering the raga’s baffling melismas before I felt ready to embark upon my own personal journey within its labyrinthine depths.

 While examining the forbidding melodic structure of Puriya Dhanashri, I was astonished to uncover Raga Durga rising from one half-step below Sa and Pa.
 This creates a provocative, and mystifying friction: Two tonalities a half-step apart!
 That is, with D as Sa, the ascent and descent of the raga's basic melodic structure is: C# - D# - F# - G# -A# - C# - D# - D - C# - A# - A - G# - F# - D# - D. If you only use the sharped notes from C# up to C# an octave higher, and move back down using the same swaras, we have the melodic structure of Raga Durga, traditionally performed in the late evening.
-Puriya Dhanashri is a sunset or twilight raga, generally performed just after sunset in the early evening, after sunset.
+Puriya Dhanashri is a sunset or twilight raga, generally performed just after sunset in the early evening.

 As is often the case, it was a recording by Shivkumar Sharma and Zakir Hussain that communicated the essence of Puriya Dhanashri for me, and provided me with the inspiration to develop my own interpretation.